GreatBahram/dsa/data-structures/week05/notes.md

 <img src="assets/avl-05.png" style="zoom:50%">

+* In other words, the difference can be -1, 0, 1.
 * Need to show that AVL property implies $Height=O(\lg(n))$.
 Alternatively, show that large height implies many nodes.

 <img src="assets/avl-06.png" style="zoom:50%">